 To reveal the underlying molecular mechanisms of loss of PDLIM2 expression in cHL cells, we screened for genomic alterations, DNA methylation changes and splicing defects.

-The analysis of previously published SNP-CHIP data and subsequent FISH analyses (Supplementary Table 2 and Supplementary Figure 3) indicated deletions of the PDLIM2 locus in 3 out of 4 cHL cell lines, which led us to analyze primary HRS cells for chromosomal losses targeting the PDLIM2 gene.
-For the primary cases we used FICTION analysis that combined anti-CD30 immunophenotyping with a FISH probe for 8p21.3 - where PDLIM2 is located - and internal centromere controls.
+The analysis of previously published SNP-CHIP data^{9,38} and subsequent fluorescence in situ hybridization analyses (Supplementary Table 2 and Supplementary Figure 3) indicated deletions of the PDLIM2 locus in 3 out of 4 cHL cell lines, leading us to analyze primary HRS cells for chromosomal losses targeting the PDLIM2 gene.
+For the primary cases we used FICTION analysis that combined anti-CD30 immunophenotyping with the fluorescence in situ hybridization probe for 8p21.3-where PDLIM2 is located-and internal centromere controls.
 In 5 out of 20 (25%) cases, we observed a deletion of the PDLIM2 gene in at least 30% of the analyzed HRS cell nuclei (Supplementary Table 2).
 Remarkably, in one case with a deletion targeting the PDLIM2 locus, in some HRS cells the signal pattern was characteristic for a homozygous deletion.
 In this case, an average of 15% of the HRS cell nuclei lacked the fluorescent probe signal corresponding to the 8p21.3 region harboring PDLIM2 but showed at least one fluorescent signal for the CEP probes.
-Together, these results are well in line with previous array-CGH studies on primary HRS cells (for a detailed summary see also Supplementary Table 5) and suggest that genomic deletions contribute to the loss of PDLIM2 expression in HRS cells.
+Together, these results are well in line with previous array comparative genomic hybridization studies on primary HRS cells 13,39,40 (for a detailed summary see also Supplementary Table 5) and suggest that genomic deletions contribute to the loss of PDLIM2 expression in HRS cells.

 An important alternative mechanism of gene silencing in tumor cells is DNA methylation.
-We therefore investigated the methylation status of CpG elements of three different regions in the vicinity of two major PDLIM2 transcription start sites (TSS), including one previously published region (Figure 3a and Supplementary Figure 4).
-In HRS cell lines without PDLIM2 expression, two DNA regions (designated as promoter 1 (P1): NM\021630 and promoter 2 (P2): NM\176871) were strongly methylated at the investigated CpG elements (Figure 3a).
-The same regions were unmethylated in DNA from cells with PDLIM2 expression including NH cell lines, peripheral mononuclear cells (PMNCs) from healthy donors or NH mature B cell-derived lymphomas, as shown for follicular lymphoma (FL) (Figure 3a, Supplementary Figure 4a and Figure 6e).
-In the previously published region (located further upstream in the 5' region of PDLIM2; designated as pub. reg.), which has been associated with PDLIM2 gene methylation in cancer cells, we did not observe alterations of PDLIM2 DNA methylation in our samples irrespective of the PDLIM2 expression status (Supplementary Figure 4b).
-We conclude that aberrant DNA methylation of the P1- and P2-regions is associated with the loss of PDLIM2 expression in HRS cells.
+We therefore investigated the methylation status of CpG elements of three different regions in the vicinity of two major PDLIM2 transcription start sites, including one previously published region^{24,25} (Figure 3a and Supplementary Figure 4).
+In HRS cell lines without PDLIM2 expression, two DNA regions (designated as promoter 1 (P1): NM 021630 and promoter 2

+(P2): NM_176871) were strongly methylated at the investigated CpG elements (Figure 3a).
+The same regions were unmethylated in DNA from cells with PDLIM2 expression including NH cell lines, peripheral blood cells from healthy donors or NH mature B cell-derived lymphomas, as shown for follicular lymphoma (Figures 3a and 6e and Supplementary Figure 4a).
+In the previously published region (located further upstream in the 5' region of PDLIM2; designated as pub. reg.) that has been associated with PDLIM2 gene methylation in cancer cells,24 we did not observe alterations of PDLIM2 DNA methylation in our samples irrespective of the PDLIM2 expression status (Supplementary Figure 4b).
+We conclude that aberrant DNA methylation of the P1 and P2 regions is associated with the loss of PDLIM2 expression in HRS cells.